Looking to join affiliate programs for new bloggers?

 If you want to get a taste, check out her FREE course Google Analytics 101 – for Non-Techies!

-Here are the affiliate programs I was rejected from.
+Here are the affiliate marketing programs I was rejected from.

 Impact Radius is an affiliate network with brands like Uber, UberEATS, and Target.
 I initially applied and was rejected.
 When I asked them for the reason, they said it was due to low traffic.
 I’ve since reapplied and got approved.